Disclaimer

 After

-Finishes:- Continue monitoring with
+stressFinishes:- Continue monitoring with

-for a minute or two. - Swap usage (
+free -handvmstat 1for a minute or two. - Swap usage (

-) might remain high even after the process exits.
+usedinfree -h,swpdinvmstat) might remain high even after the process exits.
 Linux generally doesn't eagerly un-swap pages unless the memory is needed elsewhere or the page is accessed again (triggering swap-in). - Available memory should recover.
 Swap activity (

-) should return to 0.
+si/soinvmstat) should return to 0.

 - Continue monitoring with

 Conclusion: You simulated memory pressure, observed how Linux uses free RAM for cache, how it reclaims cache when needed, and critically, what happens when physical RAM is exhausted – swapping.
-You used free
+You used free, vmstat, and top/htop to monitor available memory, cache usage, swap usage, and swap I/O activity (si/so).
+Witnessing non-zero si/so is a strong indicator that the system needs more RAM for its workload.

 4. Disk I/O Monitoring and Analysis

 Disk Input/Output (I/O) performance is critical for application responsiveness, especially for databases, file servers, or any application that frequently reads or writes data.
-Slow disk I/O can lead to high %iowait
+Slow disk I/O can lead to high %iowait CPU time, bottlenecking the entire system even if the CPU itself isn't busy.

 Key Disk I/O Concepts